Urobotos/Sandworm/README.md

 - Just slice and print — the printer handles everything behind the scenes.

 **Differences from standard printer setups:** <br>
-If you're performing initial manual Z homing, it's a good idea to preheat the nozzle first.
+If you're performing manual Z homing, it's a good idea to preheat the nozzle first.
-Preheating softens any filament residue, allowing it to deform harmlessly when it contacts the probe — resulting in clean and accurate homing.
+Preheating softens any filament residue (after a print, for example), allowing it to deform harmlessly when it contacts the probe — resulting in clean and accurate homing. <br>
-<i>(Subsequent homing operations can proceed normally.
-After the initial homing, the residual filament usually remains bent and won't interfere again.)</i>
+Especially for the first Z homing after the printer starts, subsequent homing operations can proceed normally — after the initial Z homing, the residual filament usually remains bent and will not interfere again.

-**Why preheat?** <br>
-After a print, filament may ooze from the nozzle and cool into a hardened bump.
-If Z homing is performed with a cold nozzle, this residue can slightly tilt or shift the probe, especially if the filament is short and stiff.

 To prevent this, the Sandworm printer automatically preheats the nozzle using the `Temp_Homing` macro.